 Congratulations to your spouse on completing two years of service.
-This anniversary marks an important milestone if they fall under the Blended Retirement System (BRS).
+This marks an important milestone if they fall under the Blended Retirement System (BRS).

 Vesting in the Thrift Savings Plan (TSP)